GiadaSimonetti/OtherProjects/README.md

 * A React [Comment app](https://codepen.io/Magenta/full/yvWeVy/)

-### Full Stack Hack 27th of April 2018:

-* Full Stack Hack is a Hackathon where I got a chance to build a full stack application in one day using the top technology stack for today’s modern web applications specifically MongoDB, Kafka and Node.js.

 ### peacehackLDN 2017 project:

+I have been to some meetups, such as a Codebar monthly talk, and hackathons:

+* _**Full Stack Hack**_ (27th of April 2018) where I got a chance to build a full stack application in one day using the top technology stack for today’s modern web applications specifically MongoDB, Kafka and Node.js.

-* I have been to some meetups, such as a Codebar monthly talk, and a hackathon (peacehackLDN 2017: Robots for Peace) in which I built a Twitter bot that sends a random message of peace every hour: https://twitter.com/GiadaPeaceBot .
+* _**peacehackLDN 2017: Robots for Peace**_ in which I built a Twitter bot that sends a random message of peace every day: https://twitter.com/GiadaPeaceBot .